Along The Ale & Spirits Trail

 Beer by the Train Tracks

-Just down the road, via hwy 285, lies Sleepy little Lamy, once a major railroad stop with a Harvey House hotel, a saloon and a Mission Revival-style train depot.
+Just down the road, via hwy 285, lies Lamy, once a major railroad stop with a Harvey House hotel, a saloon and a Mission Revival-style train depot.
 Lamy is home to the Legal Tender Saloon and Eating House.
 Built in 1881, the historic building has been lovingly restored and now draws crowds the way the old saloon once did.
 The long oak bar gleams beneath glowing chandeliers, and a side dining room once used for poker games beckons.
 A seat on the patio gives you a view of Amtrak’s Southwest Chief, which pulls into the original depot across the street twice a day.
 Live music and friendly locals make this a place you cannot miss.

 Legal Tender Saloon & Eating House